j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-apache-flink-using-python.md

 from helper.utilities import parse_isoformat, load_catalog, load_database
 ```

 - Since [`FlightData`](https://github.com/j3-signalroom/apache_flink-kickstarter/blob/main/python/src/kickstarter/model/flight_data.py) and [`AirlineFlightData`](https://github.com/j3-signalroom/apache_flink-kickstarter/blob/main/python/src/kickstarter/model/airline_flight_data.py) are custom classes, they must be imported into the Flink application.
 These classes define the flight and airline data schema, specifying the attributes and their types.
-The Kafka properties User-Defined Table Function (UDTF) and utility functions are also imported to efficiently manage Kafka properties and other helper functionalities.
+The Kafka properties User-Defined Table Function (UDTF) and utility functions are also imported to manage Kafka properties and other helper functionalities efficiently.
 For more details on the Kafka properties, you can [click here](link_to_kafka_prhttps://thej3.com/how-to-create-a-user-defined-table-function-udtf-in-pyflink-to-fetch-data-from-an-external-source-799a93c90d2coperties_info), and to explore the helper utility methods, [click here](https://github.com/j3-signalroom/apache_flink-kickstarter/blob/main/python/src/kickstarter/helper/utilities.py).

 ```python
 def main(args):